JasonJWilliamsNY/2018_nih_datascience_rfi/README.md

 related to the contribution in this repo, and are only the opinions of their respective authors.

-- Hary Hochheiser et.al., University of Pittsburg [link to document](https://docs.google.com/document/d/1ibfFtWu75OQelcOUj-EXLCWc1qox0xugE_bqfdVF8Kc/edit)
+- Hary Hochheiser et.al., University of Pittsburgh [link to document](https://docs.google.com/document/d/1ibfFtWu75OQelcOUj-EXLCWc1qox0xugE_bqfdVF8Kc/edit)